sheluchin/blog/posts/fulcro_statecharts.md

 such a simple idea, so I turned to asking for input in a [Slack thread][Original discussion link].
-I received some great advice about simplifying the transition, a pragmatic naming convention for element ids and some rational for why my original approach isn't the right way to go about it.
+I received some great advice about simplifying the transition, a pragmatic naming convention for element ids and some rationale for why my original approach isn't the right way to go about it.

 A final note: while the library is by Fulcrologic and includes Fulcro integration helpers, you can also use it without Fulcro.
 It's a fairly small